Workshop Schedule

 Workshop 10 • Sunday Afternoon, Half-day (1:00pm – 4:30pm)

-Exploring Socio-Technical Aspects of Digital Health
+(CANCELLED) Exploring Socio-Technical Aspects of Digital Health

 Join us at OzCHI 2024 for a dynamic workshop exploring the socio-technical aspects of digital health.
 This workshop aims to foster interdisciplinary dialogue among researchers, practitioners, and policymakers.
 Our goal is to develop actionable insights for effectively integrating digital health technologies.
 Through experience sharing, discussions, and collaborative activities, we will address user-centered design, accessibility, ethics, and more, highlighting the interplay between social and technical elements.